AkshayGadekar/React-MUI-Dashboard-with-TypeScript/README.md

 - Username: `jfennell@callqx.com`
 - password: `secret`

-Note: APIs used inside are dummy APIs, just given for example, unfortunately API server is shut down now so APIs are commented in code and static response is shown...
+Note: APIs used inside are dummy APIs, just given for example, unfortunately API server is shut down now so APIs are commented in code and static responses are shown...

 ## How to use